Search This Blog

 3. Using incorrect clues from the stage coordinator to the light crew that started the scene prior to the backdrop swap was completed requiring to readjust the plan as the volunteers got stuck behind and could not be readily available for the next stage transition.

-5. Altering the movement of the boat movement sequence requiring using the entire stage area differently.
+5. Altering the movement of the boat movement sequence requires using the entire stage area differently.

 Summary